ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 You need to restart the app when misalignment between the headset and the head movement is observed .
 The missaligning is a bug which was solved for the GearVR version but is still present in the Cardboard version.

-CardboardVR lags the time warp and low persistency functionalities that we can use in GearVR and Daydream apps.
-If you can use a GearVR or Daydream headset to get a noticeably improved experience.
+Cardboard VR apps lag the time warp and low persistency functionalities on most phones (Daydream ready phones are slightly better) that we can use in GearVR and Daydream apps.
+The Cardboard headset is not very good either if you can use a GearVR or Daydream headset to get a noticeably improved experience.

 ### On GearVR (apps need to be signed first):